-TMDA laboratory is a member of various regional harmonization initiatives which facilitates collaboration with other member states to regulate pharmaceuticals, medical devices, diagnostics, disinfectant and antiseptic products.
-These programs are important since such type of products have no boundaries particularly for countries located within the same region.
+TMDA laboratory participates in different regional collaboration and harmonization initiatives which facilitates collaboration with other member states to regulate medicines, medical devices, and diagnostics products.

 TMDA Quality Control laboratory is a member of African Society for Laboratory Medicine (ASLM) and African Medicine Quality Forum (AMQF), an overview is provided below: